Abdullah-Alghoul/odoo_technical_training/Introduction to Python Basics.md

 2
 ```

-# (E)
 ## E(1) Functions (Procedures)

-These  are reusable pieces of programs.
+Functions are reusable pieces of programs.
 They allows us  to give a name and encapsulate a block of statements*(codes)*,  allowing us to run that block using the specified name anywhere in the program and any number of times.

 The function concept is probably the most important building block of any non-trivial software (in any programming language).